 Supplement with Probiotics

 Emerging research is showing us that supplementation with probiotics helps to decrease widespread inflammation, a common cause of infertility and reproductive health issues.
 Pop a probiotic every day and aim to eat more probiotic foods, like yogurt, kimchi, kefir and kombucha.
+Don’t waste any more time depriving your gut of what it truly needs.
+My all-time favorite probiotic is called VitalBiome.
+It contains 20 billion CFU with 8 different strains of healthy bacteria.
+It is gluten free, vegetarian and non-GMO.
+You can read more about my favorite probiotic here.

 Reduce or Eliminate Refined Sugars